Patriots use late field goal to get 25-22 win over Texans - NewsBreak

 Patriots use late field goal to get 25-22 win over Texans

-HOUSTON — Trailing on the road in the fourth quarter, the New England Patriots needed Mac Jones to deliver on Sunday.
+HOUSTON (AP) Trailing on the road in the fourth quarter, the New England Patriots needed Mac Jones to deliver on Sunday.

 The rookie came through, throwing a touchdown pass to tie it before Nick Folk's 21-yard field goal with 15 seconds left lifted the Patriots to a 25-22 win over the Houston Texans.